 This is why one of Venn’s four core pillars is to be holistic, meaning that our approach to portfolio analytics attempts to explain the large majority of return variation.
 To achieve this goal, Venn’s Two Sigma Factor Lens uses a “less-is-more” approach, using 18 or fewer statistically independent risk factors that span across asset classes.

-To test how holistic our Factor Lens has been, we constructed 5 representative institutional portfolios for 5 different investor types.2 In Venn, we decomposed these portfolios into common risk factors, but also separated risk into what our Factor Lens can and cannot explain.
+To test how holistic our Factor Lens has been, we constructed five representative institutional portfolios for five different investor types.2 In Venn, we decomposed these portfolios into common risk factors, but also separated risk into what our Factor Lens can and cannot explain.
 The risk unexplainable by our Factor Lens is called residual.

 As a result, we are able to paint a clear picture as to what percent of portfolio variation our common risk factors are capturing among some of the largest investors in the world.
 Shown below, we believe that Venn’s Two Sigma Factor Lens not only explained the majority of risk, but in all cases it explained more than 90% of total variation in these representative institutional portfolios.